Manitoba's top doctor to give COVID-19 update at 12:30 p.m. | CBC News

 CBC Manitoba will live stream the news conference here

-Chief Provincial Public Health Officer Dr. Brent Roussin will provide a COVID-19 update Monday, a day after the province reported its lowest daily increase in cases in nearly two weeks.
+Chief Provincial Public Health Officer Dr. Brent Roussin will give an update on COVID-19 in Manitoba on Monday.

 CBC Manitoba will live stream the 12:30 p.m. news conference here and on Facebook, Twitter and CBC Gem.

-Manitoba announced 58 new cases on Sunday.
-The last time the daily number of new cases was that low was on Feb.
-8, when 53 new infections were announced.
+On Sunday, the province announced Winnipeg's test positivity rate dropped below three per cent for the first time in several months, sitting at 2.7 per cent.

+The province's five-day COVID-19 test positivity rate remained at 3.7 per cent, where it was on Saturday as well.

-The province also announced two more deaths on Sunday, bringing the total number of COVID-related deaths in Manitoba since the pandemic began to 884.
+There were 50 new COVID-19 cases and two more deaths announced on Sunday, bringing the total number of COVID-related deaths in the province to 895 since the pandemic began nearly one year ago.

+The first three cases of COVID-19 in the province were reported on March 12, 2020.
+The first death was announced March 27.